Visual Studio End of Life

-Microsoft Visual Studio 2022 version 17.0 (LTSC channel) will be going end of life on the 11th of July 2023.
+Microsoft Visual Studio 2013 and Visual Studio Team Foundation Server 2013 are going end of life on the 9th of April, 2024.
 As one of the longest-running integrated development environments (IDE), Microsoft Visual Studio is used all over the world to develop software, websites, mobile apps, and more.
 Make sure to update all installations in your network to minimize security risks.

 First released in 1997, Microsoft Visual Studio is one of the longest-running integrated development environments for creating software, websites, mobile apps, and more.
 Visual Studio includes an advanced code editor featuring syntax highlighting and code completion for variables, functions, methods, and more.
 Additionally, it includes a debugger for debugging applications and a designer.
 On top of all that, you can find a long list of additional modules for development, including data and server explorers to make managing databases and their connections easier.

-Currently, Visual Studio has five versions that are still supported: Visual Studio 2013, Visual Studio 2015, Visual Studio 2017, Visual Studio 2019, and Visual Studio 2022.
-For Visual Studio, Microsoft uses its product fixed lifecycle policy of 10 years.
+For both Visual Studio and TFS, Microsoft uses its fixed lifecycle policy of 10 years.
 The first 5 years are mainstream support which includes feature updates, platform updates, security updates, and functionality fixes.
 The next 5 years of Extended support, offers only security updates.

-In addition to the version, there are also multiple editions.
+In addition to the version, there are also multiple editions of Visual Studio.
 While versions 2012-2017 have more than 3 editions, the primary editions for Visual Studio remain a free community edition, a professional edition, and an enterprise edition.
 Each edition has a slightly different feature set.

 Lastly, Visual Studio has three channels, a Preview Channel, Current Channel, and a Long-Term Servicing Channel (LTSC).
 New features and bug fixes are introduced on the Preview Channel to allow users to provide early feedback.
 Once these features are deemed ready for widespread use, they are released on the Current Channel.
 Occasionally, Preview Features are also included in the Current Channel, giving users the opportunity to try out new features and share their feedback without requiring another installation.
 Lastly, Long-Term Servicing Channels (LTSC) are offered to provide development teams with more control over when they choose to adopt new feature releases.